Citi is streamlining the cross-border collections process for its corporate treasury clients, the financial institution said Wednesday (Nov. 20).

 “In today’s digital economy, clients must scale quickly into new markets to remain competitive,” said Citi Global Head, Payments and Receivables Manish Kohli in a statement.
 “At Citi, we are arming our clients with the technology to enable expansion and sustain growth by automating key aspects of their core operations and improving the end-to-end users experience.”

-“With the rollout of Citi Global Connect, Citi continues to prove that we are able to leverage our greatest assets to create competitive technology solutions that meet our clients’ international business needs and allow them to manage associated currency risks,” added Citi Global Head, Rates and Currencies Corporate Sales Flavio Figueiredo in another statement.
+“With the rollout of Citi Global Collect, Citi continues to prove that we are able to leverage our greatest assets to create competitive technology solutions that meet our clients’ international business needs and allow them to manage associated currency risks,” added Citi Global Head, Rates and Currencies Corporate Sales Flavio Figueiredo in another statement.

 Earlier this year Citi said it would be preparing for an uptick in corporate banking operations despite concerns about an economic slowdown.
 The Financial Times reported in May that Citi had pointed to the U.S. government shutdown as a key factor behind a corporate banking slowdown.